wdoyle42/lpo_prac/syllabi/03-syllabus.md

 Stata will again be the order of the day for this semester.

 # Schedule for Meetings
-Class will meet from 12-3 via Zoom.
+Class will meet from 12-3.

-*May   11*
+*May   9*

 Polychotomous Outcomes

-*May 12*
+*May 10*

 Limited dependent variables: censored data, count data

-*May 13*
+*May 11*

 Methods for Selection Bias: Propensity Score Matching

-*May 14*
+*May 12*

 Missing data, multiple imputation

+*May 16*

+Panel Data

 *May 17*

-Methods for latent variables
+Difference in Differences, Event History Analysis

 *May 18*

-Difference in Differences, Event History Analysis
+Spatial Analysis

+Note: Class will meet 9-12

 *May 19*

-Spatial Analysis
+Intro to ML: Lasso, Ridge and Elastic Net Models

 *May 20*

-Student Presentations: Christensen, Ellison
+Student Presntations: Cox

-*May 21*
+*May 23*

-Student Presentations: McGill, McGuiness
+ Student Presentations: Flanagan

 *May 24*

-Student Presentations: Quintero Castellanos, Shero
+Student Presentations: Fresard

 *May 25*

-Student Presentations: Smith, Wellborn
+Student Presentations: Nienstadt

 *May 26*

-Student Presentations: Xu
+Code-A-Rama: Open Office Hours from 10-3 to help with coding issues

 *May 27*

-Code-A-Rama: Open Office Hours from 10-3 to help with coding issues

-*May 28*

 In-class conference style presentations